th7mo/th7mo.com/git-commit.md

 - `test: ` for adding or fixing tests.
 - `bump: ` for incrementing version numbers of dependencies.

+A good convention to use is [conventional commits](https://www.conventionalcommits.org).
-The [commitlint](https://github.com/conventional-changelog/commitlint) project explains this convention in more detail.
+The [commitlint](https://github.com/conventional-changelog/commitlint) project expands on this and adds more types.

 > [!IMPORTANT]
 > Do not introduce to many prefix categories because it defeats the purpose if categorizing commits.